/terms/authoritative-statement-strength · 6 min read · intermediate

 Reframe expectations: authoritative tone is one of several content-quality habits, not a top citation lever.
 The practical rules:

-- Do not over-rely on tone as a citation strategy: a page that uses authoritative voice without sourced quotations, statistics, or citations is leaning on a weak measured Aggarwal lever (+11.8%, 7th of 9) while skipping the four strongest (~28% to ~41%).
+• Do not over-rely on tone as a citation strategy: a page that uses authoritative voice without sourced quotations, statistics, or citations is leaning on the paper's 7th-of-9 measured lever while skipping the four strongest content-level methods.
 As an editorial priority, strong evidence plus clear tone is safer than strong tone with weak evidence.

-- Audit your draft for both directions of failure: over-hedging (defensive, weasel words, evidence-light) and over-claiming (bare assertions, no sources, vendor-architecture overclaims).
+• Audit your draft for both directions of failure: over-hedging (defensive, weasel words, evidence-light) and over-claiming (bare assertions, no sources, unverified claims about AI-engine internals).
 Authoritative tone done well sits between the two: confident claims backed by evidence.

 What to skip: